14DAVEN18/song-chords/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Author notes

-This project aims to help manage the chords an lyrics of the songs sung at the Ciudad Berna Mennonite Church